Meet Our Team in Maple Grove, MN

 Alex enjoys working with adolescents, adults and their families as they navigate through life’s many ups and downs.

 Alex received her Bachelor’s Degree in Child Psychology from the University of Minnesota in 2015 and her Master’s Degree in Counseling and Psychological Services from Saint Mary’s University of Minnesota in 2019.
-She has been engaged in the mental health field in various settings over the past eight years and has spent the last two years in community mental health and school based settings working with children, adolescents, adults and families coping with various mental health concerns including: anxiety, depression, trauma, behavioral issues, relationship issues and life transitions.
+She has been engaged in the mental health field in various settings over the past ten years including: community mental health and school based settings, short term, solution focused care and private practice working with adolescents, adults and families coping with various mental health concerns including: anxiety, depression, trauma, behavioral issues, relationship issues and life transitions.

-In her free time Alex enjoys spending time outdoors with her husband, son and golden retriever, Dakota as well as reading and caring for her ever growing plant collection.
+In her free time Alex enjoys spending time outdoors with her husband, two boys and golden retriever, Dakota as well as reading and caring for her ever growing plant collection.

-Kari Lyn Stevens Wampler MA, LMFTShe/Her/Hers Licensed Marriage and Family Therapist
+Kari Lyn Stevens Wampler Licensed MFT, LPC and LPCC SupervisorShe/Her/Hers Licensed Marriage and Family Therapist, Minnesota and Wisconsin

-Kari Lyn has an insatiable desire to learn and is constantly researching new things; usually around wholistic wellness.
-When she’s not working or learning, her favorite thing to do is travel, but because she can’t do that all the time, she also enjoys yoga, meditation, singing, walks in nature and meaningful conversations with her tribe (close friends and family).
-Her favorite thing of all, is her two beautiful girls, Lucy and Georgia.
+When she’s not working or learning, her favorite thing to do is travel, but because she can’t do that all the time, she also enjoys yoga, meditation, singing, walks in nature and meaningful conversations with her tribe (family and close friends).

 Anna RauscherMA, LMFT